Der grosse Stein in der Mitte vom Hamam.

 The history of oriental bathing goes back 800 years to Central Anatolia and Istanbul.
 The bathing ritual did not involve everyday problems, it was enjoyed, but people also met to socialise.
 Even in the ancient Roman thermal baths, relaxation was combined with socialising.
 This bathing culture is still practised today in beautiful bathhouses in the Orient.

-1. arrival & warm-up
+1. Arrival & warm-up

 2. Peeling (Kese)

-5. Optional
+5. Bingül

 Info and reservation Hamam